-The carrying amounts of financial instruments, consisting of cash at banks, short-term accounts receivable and payable, other financial assets, short-term loans and borrowings approximate their fair values.
+The carrying amounts of financial instruments, consisting of loans granted, cash at banks, short-term accounts receivable and payable, other financial assets, short-term loans and borrowings approximate their fair values.
+The details on fair value measurement of property, plant and equipment are presented in Note 8.